Bohinj Slovenia, What To See, Do & Eat On Lake Bohinj

 It comprises Mount Triglav, the tallest mountain in the country and the national symbol.
 This three-peaked mountain—hence its name—is featured prominently on the Slovenian coat of arms.
-Slovenia, incidentally, is one of only a few countries in the world and the only one in Europe that has a mountain on its coat of arms.
+Slovenia, incidentally, is one of only a few countries globally and the only one in Europe with a mountain on its coat of arms.
 Mount Triglav is also featured on the Slovenian flag.
 It’s said that every Slovene has to climb Mount Triglav at least once in their lifetime.

-The mountain is literally the centre piece of the park.
+The mountain is literally the centerpiece of the park.
 It’s surrounded by lesser mountains, deep valleys, fast-flowing rivers, mountain lakes, meadows, and forests.

 This is, of course, a landscape that is ideal for hiking and adventuring.
 The park is home to many miles of hiking trails, including a few epic long-distance trails.
 It’s also a popular destination for mountaineers, mountain bikers, and campers.
 Whitewater rafting and kayaking are much-enjoyed activities as well.

 In winter, Triglav National Park is home to one of Slovenia’s largest ski resorts.
 The Vogel Ski Center lies on a high plateau overlooking Lake Bohinj and the Bohinj valleys.
-It’s reached by cable car from the edge of the lake, which is a strongly recommended thing to do in both summer and winter.
+It’s reached by cable car from the lake’s edge, which is a strongly recommended thing to do in both summer and winter.
 The views are phenomenal.

 Unique Cultural Features

-When visiting Bohinj, definitely also take the time to visit some of the local restaurants.
-They serve traditional Slovenian fare, often made up of plenty of meat, cheese and grains.
-It’s absolutely ideal fuel if you’re heading into mountains.
+When visiting Bohinj, definitely also take the time to see some of the local restaurants.
+They serve traditional Slovenian fare, often made up of plenty of meat, cheese, and grains.
+It’s absolutely ideal fuel if you’re heading into the mountains.